 Participant has been experiencing homelessness for last five years (approximately 2017-2022) and has been living in the area around Algona for the past year.
 He once owned a successful concrete business in southern King County but was severely injured on the job.
 The injuries he sustained permanently disfigured his hands which still cause him great pain today.
-Without the ability to use his hands or have medical coverage that granted him affordable access to ongoing medical assistance and surgery that he would need to heal his hands, the participant had difficulty maintaining their job and lost their income and medical insurance.
-Since losing his job, finding or keeping a job has been extremely challenging.
-Without a job, stable housing is completely impossible to achieve.
+Without the ability to use his hands and no medical insurance coverage that granted him affordable access to ongoing medical assistance and surgery necessary to heal his hands, the participant lost his job, income and medical insurance.
 As a result, the participant has been homeless since approximately 2017 and has felt that the south King County region overall has a lack of assistance and resources, shortage of affordable, subsidized, or temporary emergency housing opportunities, and aggressive treatment by law enforcement.

 As someone experiencing housing insecurity, the participant has a firsthand experience of how the existing services in the area around Algona function and the barriers that exist to exit homelessness.
-The participant felt a number of services should be provided in or around Algona to improve the likelihood of existing homelessness and reducing community blights experienced by residents that are a symptom of the homelessness crisis.
-Specifically, a food bank, temporary emergency housing, and healthcare services. such as a mobile medical team for acute or chronic conditions and a needle-exchange program, should be provided to support the homeless community, reduce litter, and reprioritize policing efforts.
+The participant felt a number of services should be provided in or around Algona to improve the likelihood of reducing existing homelessness and community blights experienced by residents that are a symptom of the homelessness crisis.
+Specifically, a foodbank, temporary emergency housing, and healthcare services, such as a mobile medical team for acute or chronic conditions and a needle-exchange program, should be provided to support the homeless community, reduce litter, and reprioritize policing efforts.
 Services should be provided both in Algona and in the southern King County region to support people experiencing homelessness.
 Services and secured shelter would give people an opportunity to exit homelessness and become financially independent.
 Relief from even one of these barriers made the participant feel empowered and optimistic.